relating to civil actions; regulating interest on verdicts, awards, and judgments;

 bank discount basis as provided in this section.

-administrator shall determine the rate from the one-year constant maturity treasury yield
+shall determine the rate from the one-year constant maturity treasury yield for the most

-for the most recent calendar month, reported on a monthly basis in the latest statistical
+recent calendar month, reported on a monthly basis in the latest statistical release of the

-release of the board of governors of the Federal Reserve System.
-This yield plus eight
+board of governors of the Federal Reserve System.
+This yield, rounded to the nearest one

-one percent, or four percent, whichever is greater, shall be the annual interest rate for
+percent, or four percent, whichever is greater, shall be the annual interest rate during the

 This clause applies to any section that references section